Hiking & Walking Trails in the British Virgin islands

 HIKING AND WALKING TRAILS AROUND THE ISLANDS

-On your luxury yacht charter, you will be spoiled by the crew with all kinds of water sports and other onboard activities, but you may feel the need just to stretch your legs and go for a nice long walk on a pristine beach or a scenic hike to the top of an island for a better view of your yacht down below in the crystal clear waters of the Caribbean.
+On your luxury yacht charter, you will be spoiled by the crew with all kinds of water sports and other onboard activities, but you may feel the need just to stretch your legs and go for a nice long walk on a pristine beach or a scenic hike to the top of an island for a better view of your yacht down below in the crystal clear waters of

 On some islands, you may end up at a bar and stay awhile to enjoy the local food and